hakan-ronngren/web-hacks/README.md

  * Intended as an extension of the poem script: another PHP script that calls OpenAPI to create an illustration of a poem.
 The results I have had so far are quite disappointing.
+ * A demo of how to remove the theme ad from the footer of a WordPress site when there is no setting for it.

 My development environment is a Mac where I can create and run containers with docker.